oracle/terraform-provider-oci/docs/datasources/core/dhcp_options.md

 * `page` - (Optional) The page to fetch.

 ## Attributes Reference

+The following attributes are exported:

+* `options` - The list of dhcp options.

+## DHCP Options Reference
 * `compartment_id` - The OCID of the compartment containing the set of DHCP options.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - Oracle ID (OCID) for the set of DHCP options.